Bartholomey/the_lake_redoubt/julija/the_horror_story.md

 *In the afternoon. —* *Breathes in the fresh, ‘green’ air.* “WHY DO I ALWAYS REMEMBER DIFFERENT SMELL???
 NO, NO, NO, I LOVE the pink colour, but not the Sun itself.
 Go away, go away, go away!

 *Dusk. —* God.
 Imagine stopping the motion ...
-No sunrise ...
+No sunrise.
 Why can’t the next night be eternal?”

 She tries to end herself every night.
 At 0:00, she uses the rope, faints, yet wakes up every time.
 “Why not simply lie in the bed?
 It’s way more comfortable.”